-Fellows select officers from among themselves to act as liaisons to the Blackburn Institute staff and the Advisory Board.
+Fellows elect officers from among themselves to act as liaisons to the Blackburn Institute staff and the Advisory Board.
 These officers serve two-year terms, based on the academic calendar (August to July of even years).
-FIN officers are expected to participate actively in Institute events and attend Advisory Board meetings, as well as build programming and networks to support the mission of the Blackburn Institute.
+Officers are expected to participate actively in Institute events and attend Advisory Board meetings, as well as build programs and opportunities to support the mission of the Blackburn Institute.